leviis10/Bin2Dec/README.md

 # Bin2Dec

-This is an app idea from this [repo](https://github.com/florinpop17/app-ideas)
+I got the project idea from this [repo](https://github.com/florinpop17/app-ideas)

-Binary to decimal converter build with HTML and JavaScript.
+This website will help you to convert from binary number to decimal